home page

 What's Free or Cheap in NYC includes over a thousand links to places and activities.

 At the request of homeschooling parents, I have created short lists of summer camps and field trip resources.
-There are also specific opportunities for homeschool travel new and student exchange and travel info. new If you have any recommendations or comments to add, please email me.
+There are also specific opportunities for homeschool travel and student exchange and travel info.
+If you have any recommendations or comments to add, please email me.

 Page Index

-Summer Camps: Homeschool Travel. new
+Summer Camps: Homeschool Travel.

-Student Exchange and Travel Info. new
+Student Exchange and Travel Info.

 Field Trip Resources